MMCodeMM/My100daysChallenge/Day1/Day1.md

 -make the folder and flie

--learn how to use Git
+-learn how to use GitHub desktop to upload files